alexandrafs5/rock-paper-scissors/README.md

 Live: https://alexandrafs5.github.io/rock-paper-scissors/

-Rock Paper Scissors game created with HTML, CSS and JavaScript
+Rock Paper Scissors game created with HTML, CSS and JavaScript.
+Played against the computer, the first to reach 5 point wins the game.

 `Made for Desktop only`